3/28/2025

 Analyst, Beacon Securities

-Morning and thanks for taking my questions.
-I want to ask about your Canadian business.
-Obviously, that's bulked up with the recent acquisitions and given the buy-can sentiment, I imagine your hit rate can only improve at this point.
+Good morning and thanks for taking my questions.
+I wanted to ask about your Canadian business.
+Obviously, that's bulked up with the recent acquisitions and Given the by Canada sentiment, I imagine your hit rate can only improve at this point.
 Also, a lot of tailwinds for Canada.
 Dan, can you just talk about what you're seeing in terms of the pipeline here in Canada, maybe the size of some of the opportunities you're working on and timing for some of these opportunities?
+Sure.

 speaker